 They may look great for a night on the town back home, but by day four or five of your cruise, you may wish that you had brought the ones with a scoosh more room.

-Don’t Over-Pack If Choosing Early Walk-Off
+10. Leave the Excess at Home If Choosing Early Walk-Off

-Almost all cruise lines offer “early walk-off.”
+All cruise lines offer “early walk-off.”
 This is perfect for guests who live near the port, have to be at work that day or want an early start for a long-distance drive home.

 If you choose the 7AM early walk-off, there will be no one to help you with your luggage.
-It’s easy to forget how heavy your luggage is if it was checked at the pier and delivered to your stateroom.
+It’s easy to forget how heavy your luggage is if it was checked at the pier for boarding and delivered to your stateroom.

 If you plan to participate in the early walk-off option, be sure to pack lighter than if you were going to set your luggage in the corridor by midnight to be off-loaded by the crew.

-Leave the excess at home.
-Here’s what I suggest.
-Go ahead and pack what you think you’ll need.
 Survey the situation (try to lift your suitcase and/or weigh it).
 Then, unpack and eliminate at least 1/3 of what you’ve got.
 Finally, repack.
 Do this one or two days before your cruise.
+You’ll thank me later.

 Remember, don’t get bogged down with luggage that’s way too heavy.
 Keep the 35 year-old single malt Scotch at home rather than lose it to the security guard.
 No one should have to worry about lost heirloom jewelry or wish that they brought clothes that were more for comfort than the catwalk.